 Numerous pilgrims are gathered in front of the entrance.
 They are standing with their hands cupped, whereupon they kneel and finally prostrate, their hands stretched out in front of them.
 Hundreds of times they repeat this ritual, muttering their most important mantra: “Om!
 Mani padme!
 Hum!” (“Om!
 Jewel in the Lotus Flower!
 Hum!”)
 Om and Hum are powerful mantra words, the jewel is The Buddha, and the lotus flower symbolises purity.
 Some pilgrims have tied flip-flop sandals to their hands, to protect their skin from being scraped off on the rough slates.
 Others have brought mats to protect their knees.
 Through the centuries, most of the slates have been worn smooth by pilgrims’ hands and knees.

 Inside, the temple is adorned with dozens of beautiful frescos and hundreds of Buddha statues, in front of which countless yak butter lamps are burning.
 Numerous pilgrims walk along rows of prayer wheels, rotating them with their right hand.
 Outside the building, monks are bent low over books, studying sacred texts.
-There is a happy and positive atmosphere here.
+A happy and positive atmosphere prevails here.

 “There is no theft in China!” he says.